Brisbane Queensland, Australia Travel Guide

 Wear appropriate sun protection.

-For an unique and relaxing way to see Brisbane's riverside architecture and landmarks, take a CityCat cruise, especially in the late afternoon for golden hour views.
+For an unique and relaxing way to see Brisbane's riverside architecture and significant locations, take a CityCat cruise, especially in the late afternoon for golden hour views.